Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/issuing-transferable-record.md

 open-attestation token-registry issue -a 0x8431012Bc040942B59e3C5bf428221eab0b2f723 --tokenId 0x0d9839a8034cb783d98bd57bcbaafb4dc3614c4193d2edf8a655c1ec6635b7ea --beneficiary 0x6FFeD6E6591b808130a9b248fEA32101b5220eca --holder 0x6FFeD6E6591b808130a9b248fEA32101b5220eca -n sepolia -f key.txt
 ```

->**Note:** In this tutorial, we use the same beneficiary and holder address for demonstration purpose.
+>**Note:** In this tutorial, we use the same wallet address for both the beneficiary and the holder for demonstration purposes.
 You can specify different wallet addresses for the beneficiary and holder if they are two different entities.

 Once the document has been issued, you will be able to see an output similar to the following: